-The following class descriptions generally apply to each of the following leadership markets: General Management, Executive Management, Attorney/Physician, Fire, Sheriff, and Engineering.
-As additional leadership markets are defined, the following class descriptions will generally apply.
-The "Leadership Competencies" separately promulgated by the County Executive Officer (CEO) and Human Resources for the Management Class Specifications - Leadership Series are hereby included within, and incorporated into the following class descriptions and specifications:
+The following classification descriptions generally apply to each of the following leadership markets: General Management, Executive Management, Attorney/Physician, Fire, Sheriff, and Engineering.
+As additional leadership markets are defined, the following classification descriptions will generally apply.
+The "Leadership Competencies" separately promulgated by the County Executive Officer (CEO) and Human Resources for the Management Classification Specifications - Leadership Series are hereby included within, and incorporated into the following classification descriptions and specifications: